 INSTRUCTIONS

 3. Cook the salmon: Heat oil in the pan until it’s shimmering and hot.
 Add the fish with the spice side down and sear until the spices are blackened.
-Then, reduce heat, flip, and cook until opaque and flakey.
+Then, reduce heat, flip, and cook until opaque and flaky.
 Top with parsley and fresh lemon wedges (optional) before serving.
-If you wish, squeeze some fresh lemon juice on top of salmon.before serving.
+If you wish, squeeze some fresh lemon juice on top of the salmon before serving.

-4. If you wish, squeeze some fresh lemon juice on top of salmon.
+4. If you wish, squeeze some fresh lemon juice on top of the salmon.

 overhead image: blackening spice blend in a small glass prep bowl